My dad has cancer: how do I cope?

 The takeaway for me was obvious: don’t be an asshole to people who have sick family members.
 Even if you can’t think of the right words, just say something like, “That must be so hard.”

-Today, my dad is in full remission and doing just fine.
+Today, my dad's cancer is in full remission and doing just fine.
 Our family was lucky, but I still carry that lesson in compassion and understanding around with me everywhere I go.

 Ashley Arcel is a copywriter, editor, and social media specialist living in Montana.
 She is the founder of Proline Creative and is currently working on her first book.